nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Component

-References a part of the user interface.
+A component refers to a part of the user interface.

-For instance, the input box in the [command section](#command-section) is a component of said section.
+For instance, the input box in the [command section](#command-section) is a component of that section.

 ### JSON File